nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 exist two distinct buyers that have the same name.
 Instead, we decided to make use of phone numbers and emails to identify identical buyers, as these fields should be unique to each person.

-The entry time field was added towards the later part of development to help facilitate a more flexible implementation of the `sortbuyers` command.
+The time of creation field was added towards the later part of development to help facilitate a more flexible implementation of the `sortbuyers` command.

 The activity diagram for the creation of a buyer can be seen below.